Aswithakannoju/trustguard-env/README.md

 ## 📌 Overview

-**TrustGuard** is a real-world OpenEnv environment designed to simulate **fake product detection and authenticity verification**.
+**TrustGuard** is a real-world OpenEnv environment that simulates **fake product detection and authenticity verification**.

-It evaluates products using:

-* Brand authenticity
-* Seller verification
-* Customer reviews

-The goal is to help AI agents learn how to assign a **trust score (0–1)** to products.
+It allows AI agents to evaluate product trustworthiness based on multiple real-world signals and generate a **trust score between 0 and 1**.

 ---

 ## 🧠 Problem Statement

-Counterfeit and fake products are a major challenge in online marketplaces.
+Fake and counterfeit products are a major issue in online marketplaces.
-TrustGuard simulates a system that identifies suspicious products and estimates their authenticity.
+TrustGuard models a system that detects suspicious products using:

+* Brand authenticity
+* Seller credibility
+* Customer review analysis

 ---